pivotal/docs-tap/install.md

 1. Gather the values schema.
 1. Create a `scst-scan-controller-values.yaml` using the following sample as a guide.

-    Ensure that the certificate is indented by two spaces as shown in the sample.

     Ensure the certificate is indented by two spaces as shown in the sample below.